slab/quill/docs/guides/designing-the-delta-format.md

 ## Plain Text

 Let's start at the basics with just plain text.
-There already is an ubiquitous format to store plain text: the string.
+There already is a ubiquitous format to store plain text: the string.
 Now if we want to build upon this and describe formatted text, such as when a range is bold, we need to add additional information.

 Arrays are the only other ordered data type available, so we use an array of objects.
 This also allows us to leverage JSON for compatibility with a breadth of tools.